FAQ

 What happens if my token crashes?

-If your collateral value drops below safe levels, a partial liquidation may occur to protect lenders.
-You don’t lose everything, just the portion needed to keep the system solvent.
+If your collateral value drops below safe levels, a liquidation may occur to protect lenders.
+You don’t lose everything, just what’s needed to repay your loan and keep the system solvent.
 The system is designed to minimise risk, not punish activity.

 How is IMF secured?